APC Microbiome Ireland SFI Research Centre

-APC is a gastrointestinal health research institute exploring the role microbes (microbiome) play in health and disease.
-The microbiome is a target for treatment and prevention of disease, and a source of functional food ingredients, new drugs and disease biomarkers.
+APC Microbiome Ireland SFI Research Centre explores the role that microbes (microbiome) play in health and disease.
+The microbiome is a target for the prevention and treatment of disease, it is also a source of functional food ingredients, new drugs and disease biomarkers.

 - Discovery of molecules for therapeutics and functional foods

 - Links between diet, microbes and mental health